camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 * `api-name` is the API name specified as the base path, prior to the API version, in the `servers[*].url` property.
 For example, from `/location-verification/v1`, it would be `location-verification`.

-* `resource` is optional.
-For APIs with several `paths`, it may include the resource in the path.
+* `resource` is OPTIONAL.
+For APIs with several `paths`, it MAY include the resource in the path.
 For example, from `/qod/v1/sessions/{sessionId}`, it would be `sessions`.

 * `action`: There are two cases:
   - For POST operations with a verb, it will be the verb.
 For example, from `POST /location-verification/v1/verify`, it would be `verify`.
-    - For endpoints designed as POST but with underlying logic retrieving information, a CRUD action `read` may be added.
+    - For endpoints designed as POST but with underlying logic retrieving information, a CRUD action `read` MAY be added.
 However, if it is a path with a single operation, and it is not expected to have more operations on it, the CRUD action is not necessary.
   - For CRUD operations on a resource in paths, it will be one of:
     - `create`: For operations creating the resource, typically `POST`.
     - `read`: For operations accessing to details of the resource, typically `GET`.